welaika/EYC/README.md

     ```bash
     */15 * * * * /bin/bash /path/to/script/eyc.sh -f fifteen
+    */5 * * * * /bin/bash /path/to/script/eyc.sh -f five
     0 0 * * * /bin/bash /path/to/script/eyc.sh -f daily
     5 0 1 * * /bin/bash /path/to/script/eyc.sh -f monthly
     ```

 * put your scripts inside the right directory; the where is self explanatory due to dir names :).
 We have a daily example script *HelloWorld.sh* inside *./daily/*.
-The name of the script is not important at all, **but, please, put the .sh extension in fron of them!**
+The name of the script is not important at all, **but, please, put the .sh extension in front of them!**

 * while the *-f fifteen* cronjob is invoked, our script will search for *.sh in the *fifteen* dir, will execute them in order, will avoid to run them twice at the same time thanks to pidfile; pidfiles are removed when their script will be ended by a cathcable SIG*.
 If a pidfile remains orphan of its process, something went wrong, so we won't execute the script and we'll log the error in ./eyc.log file.